Skip to main content

 The implementation of Digital Mobile Mental Health in clinical care pathways: Towards person-centered care in psychiatry

 Mental health problems constitute a major individual, family, and public health concern.
 They affect up to 30% of the population and often have a detrimental impact on functioning and quality of life.
-The overarching aim of IMMERSE (Implementing Mobile MEntal health Recording Strategy for Europe) is therefore to improve mental health care in Europe and transform it into true person-centered care which is focused on the needs of each individual.
-We want to give people an active role in their treatment process and involve service-users in the decisions regarding their treatment.
+The overarching aim of IMMERSE (Implementing Mobile MEntal health Recording Strategy for Europe) is to improve mental health care in Europe and transform it into true person-centered care.
+We want to give people an active role in their treatment process and involve service users in the decisions regarding their treatment.
 In order to achieve this, we have identified the Experience Sampling Methodology (ESM), a structured diary technique, as the methodology that puts the service user at the heart of their treatment.
 IMMERSE integrates 20 years of research evidence on ESM into an innovative, clinical digital health tool - the DMMH (Digital Mobile Mental Health), in close collaboration with stakeholders (service users, their support network, clinicians and hospital management).
-The DMMH consists of an ESM app (the MoMent app) that individuals use to assess their mood, symptoms and treatment targets in the daily life and the MoMent dashboard, where the data are visualised.
-Furthermore, mobile sensing data is gathered to develop sophisticated machine learning models, aiming to improve the personalised visualisations and feedback.
+The DMMH consists of an ESM app (the MoMent app) that individuals use to assess their mood, symptoms and treatment targets in their daily lives and the MoMent dashboard, where the data are visualised.
+Mobile sensing data is gathered to develop sophisticated machine learning models, aiming to improve personalised visualisations and feedback.
 IMMERSE aims to thoroughly evaluate how the DMMH can be implemented in routine mental health care as well as whether it is effective, by running a clustered randomised clinical implementation trial at 8 sites in 4 countries in Europe.
-At the same time, IMMERSE aims to identify key barriers, facilitators and catalysts for implementation, by closely collaborating with relevant stakeholders, aligning the innovative intervention to their needs.
-Similarly, the diverse ethical, legal and policy challenges and requirements are being identified and DMMH has been developed and implemented accordingly.
-Finally, IMMERSE is set out to do a cost-benefit analysis of the implementation and present a framework for future implementation of DMMH.
+Similarly, IMMERSE aims to identify key barriers and facilitators for implementation, by closely collaborating with relevant stakeholders, and aligning the innovative intervention to their needs.
+The diverse ethical, legal and policy challenges and requirements are being identified and DMMH has been developed and implemented accordingly.
+Finally, IMMERSE sets out to do a cost-benefit analysis of the implementation and present a framework for future implementation of DMMH.

-• Interventions IMMERSE introduces a new model of behavioural change which deviates from traditional therapeutic approaches.
-Using the MoMent app and dashboard, both clinicians and service users will get feedback on personalized patterns of associations, thus providing a granular understanding of real-life processes, including their mental health problems and the context thereof.
-Furthermore, using the DMMH will restore the power-balance by empowering service users to come in the lead of their treatment process
+• Interventions: IMMERSE introduces a new model of behavioural change which deviates from traditional therapeutic approaches.
+Using the MoMent app and dashboard, both clinicians and service users get feedback on personalised patterns of associations, thus providing a granular understanding of real-life processes, including their mental health problems and the context thereof.
+In addition, we are investigating specific psychological processes that are targeted by the DMMH (e.g. mentalisation and dynamic avoidance).

-• Technology Only a small proportion of apps uses passive sensor information and an even smaller number uses advanced statistics such as machine learning models.
-In the IMMERSE project, we are integrating passive sensor information with the self-report data and we are currently developing and validating deep time series models integrating multi-modal data.
-These models will move beyond state-of-the-art ML approaches as they will allow the integration over individual time series and make use of group level information for single patient predictions.
+• Technology: In the IMMERSE project, we are integrating passive sensor information with the self-report data and we have developed and validated deep time series models integrating multi-modal data.
+Furthermore, we have developed a hierarchisation framework, allowing integration across data from different users.
+These models move beyond state-of-the-art ML approaches as they allow the integration over individual time series and make use of group-level information for single patient predictions.

-• Medical technology transfer and scale-up IMMERSE has gone beyond the-state-of-the-art by developing the building blocks of the platform under a quality management system and based on sustainable components and the scalable technology platform TherapyBuilder.
-We have approval from the Component Authorities (Eudemed number CIV-22-08-040547).
-Also, FHIR specifications for interoperability with the international research community as well as integration capability with hospital systems has been provided, in order to work on the transfer from research app to a medical device.
+• Medical technology transfer and scale-up: IMMERSE has gone beyond the state-of-the-art by developing the building blocks of the platform under a quality management system and based on sustainable components and the scalable technology platform TherapyBuilder.
+We have approval from the Component Authorities.
+Also, FHIR specifications for interoperability with the international research community as well as integration capability with hospital systems has been provided, to work on the transfer from a research app to a medical device.
+Furthermore, we have outlined the problems in the regulatory framework on medical devices, which may hamper the further scale-up of digital innovations in Europe.

-• Implementation and scalability Very little research has been conducted on the implementation of mobile health solutions in mental health.
-IMMERSE will simultaneously test the treatment effects and implementation models.
-Our implementation study using an optimum cRCT design over 8 sites in 4 different countries all in different stages of take-up of mHealth, will allow investigating implementation processes and outcomes as well as cost-effectiveness.
+• Implementation and scalability: IMMERSE will simultaneously test the treatment effects and implementation models.
+Our implementation study using an optimum cRCT design over 8 sites in 4 different countries all in different stages of take-up of mHealth, allows investigating implementation processes and outcomes as well as cost-effectiveness.
+We have developed a research agenda for the implementation of innovative digital devices in mental health care.
+Furthermore, we have done a market analysis and are creating a business plan for the further deployment of DMMH.

 IMMERSE logo